ibm-cloud-docs/schematics/workspaces/sc-workspaces-delete.md

 # Deleting a workspace
 {: #sch-delete-wks}

 Deletes a workspace from the {{site.data.keyword.bplong_notm}}.
-Deleting a workspace does not automatically remove the {{site.data.keyword.cloud_notm}} resources that the workspace manages.
+Deleting a workspace does not automatically remove the Cloud resources that the workspace manages.
 Use workspace destroy to remove all resources that are associated with the workspace.
 {: shortdesc}

 {{site.data.keyword.bplong_notm}} deprecates older version of Terraform.
 For more information, see [Deprecating older version of Terraform process in {{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-deprecate-tf-version#deprecate-timeline).